DataDog/documentation/content/en/security/cloud_workload_security/workload_security_rules.md

 To detect when the `passwd` command is executed, there are a few attributes to note.

-`passwd` is a Unix utility, whose file is `/usr/bin/passwd` (assumed for a first implementation).
+On most Linux distributions, the `passwd` utility is installed at `/usr/bin/passwd`.
 Execution events include `exec`, `execve`, `fork`, and other system calls.
 In the CWS environment, all of these events are identified by the `exec` symbol.

 Putting it all together, the rule expression is `exec.file.path == "/usr/bin/passwd"`.

-The `passwd` command example is an actual default rule that is present in the default CWS Agent policy.
+The `passwd` command rule is already present in the default CWS Agent policy.
 However, Agent expressions can also be more advanced, and can define rules that match on process ancestors or use wildcards for broader detections.

 #### Detect when a PHP or Nginx process launches bash

 To detect when a PHP or Nginx process launches bash, there are a few attributes to note.

-Bash is a Unix utility, whose file is `/usr/bin/bash` (assumed for a first implementation).
+On most Linux distributions, Bash is installed at `/usr/bin/bash`.
 As in the previous example, to detect execution, include `exec.file.path == "/usr/bin/bash"` in your rule.
-This ensures the rule isn't only accounting for the execution of bash, but also bash as a child process of PHP or Nginx.
+This ensures the rule is accounting for the execution of Bash, and also Bash as a child process of PHP or Nginx.

 A process ancestor's filename in CWS is an attribute with symbol `process.ancestors.file.name`.
 To check if the ancestor is Nginx, add `process.ancestors.file.name == "nginx"`.
 Since PHP runs as multiple processes, use a wildcard to expand the rule to any process with prefix PHP.
 To check if the ancestor is a PHP process, add `process.ancestors.file.name =~ "php*"`.